Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 The general design of the user study is as follows:

   * Welcome / Introduction
-  * Ethnical disclaimer (participants are voluntary, unpaied, can end the experiment at any given time)
+  * Ethnical disclaimer (participants are voluntary, unpaid, can end the experiment at any given time)
   * Privacy disclaimer (what data is saved and published?)
   * Pre-Questionnaire
   * Teaching / Explanation of the hardware, virtual environment, tasks and control